wp-plugins/name-directory/readme.txt

 Contributors: jeroenpeters1986
 Tags: glossary, index, name, directory, names
 Requires at least: 3.0.1
-Tested up to: 3.7.1
+Tested up to: 3.8
 Stable tag: "trunk"
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides a name directory (glossary) with configurable layout options.
+This plugin provides a name directory (glossary) with a lot of options.
 It can be embedded with a simple shortcode.
 You can have multiple directories.

 == Description ==